jameshughes89/cs102/src/site/topics/intro/introduction.rst

 ``class``

     * This is the same idea as a Python class
     * Everything in Java needs to be within a class

 ``static``

     * Means that the function (or variable) belongs to the class, and not an instance of the class

         * We don't need to make an instance of the class to use the method

     * A good example of this in Java is the `Math class <https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html>`_.
-    * More on this later, but here is an example
+    * More on this later, but here is an example of calling a method on a class vs. an instance of the class

 .. code-block:: java
     :linenos: